 - Do not disable, break, or hack into CED or UCB systems.

-- Do not play around with the AV equipment or screens.
+- Do not break or remove AV equipment or screens.

 - Do not share your Cal1 Card card or CalNet identity with others.

-- CED computer and server systems are not considered private, and the Campus or CED may audit to check appropriate usage, or may reformat the drives at any time.
+- CED computer and server systems are not considered private, and the Campus or CED may audit to check appropriate usage.

-- Computer users are not to save personal or data files to local CED computers.
-Save work frequently using the Cloud (Berkeley Box) or a detached drive/removable disk.
+- Save work frequently using the Cloud, Berkeley Box, or a detached drive/removable disk.

 - It is suggested that Users scan storage devices using anti-virus software, both before and after use of public computing systems.

 - Do not prop the Computing Lab doors open, break or disable door alarms, or let unauthorized users into the Computing Labs.